 Learning how to become more resilient impacts everyone.
 It doesn’t matter whether you are a stay at home mum, an aged care worker or a Chief Executive, a strong feeling of resilience inside of you, will result in your life feeling much and far less stressful!

 Most of us have just got used to living our lives riding around on the emotional roller coaster.
-As a result, we don’t find that inner ‘steadiness‘ that keeps us grounded deep inside of us.
+As a result, we don’t find that inner ‘steadiness‘ that keeps us grounded deep inside of us and which helps us become a more resilient person.
 We end up at the mercy of our emotions which can frequently shift from positive to negative, depending on who we are hanging out, circumstances around us or even what we read in the media.
-Therefore, It can just take a small hurtful remark or a small change in plansto have us knocked around like a feather both mentally and emotionally.
+Therefore, It can just take a small hurtful remark or a small change in plans to have us knocked around like a feather both mentally and emotionally.

 A lack of resilience can leave also leave us feeling anxious, fearful and upset and an inability to bounce back from life’s unexpected twists and turns.